EAGAMES/Eric_A_Portfolio/README.md

 # [(SQL/Jupyter Notebook): International Debt Statistics**](https://1drv.ms/b/s!Aj167BdLwLTun3iyb8MVZiEyiiIR)

--Used SELECT FROM GROUP BY ORDER BY clauses to discover that China among all countries has the highest amount of debt at $285 Billion according to the World Bank.
+Used SELECT FROM GROUP BY ORDER BY clauses to discover that China among all countries has the highest amount of debt at $285 Billion according to the World Bank.

 # [(SQL/Jupyter Notebook): NYC Test Scores**](https://1drv.ms/b/s!Aj167BdLwLTun3nGN84cbFsxqLKk)